open-logic/open-logic/doc/base/olo_base_reset_gen.md

 ![architecture](./misc/olo_base_reset_gen_sync.svg)

 The reset is detected asynchronously.
 If the _RstIn_ input matches _RstInPolarity_g_, the reset synchronizer FFs are asynchronously set.
-The last FF stay unchanged, to ensure any metastability would be removed by the last FF in the chain.
+The reset assertion is then synchronized using a multi-stage synchronizer.
 A synchronous counter is then used to prolong the reset pulse to the required duraton.

 The architecture for _AsyncResetOutput_g_=true is relatively similar, just with the last (metastability remover) FF in the synchronizer chain being omitted.
 Additionally, because the